 There are a wide variety of presentations of the disease, ranging from localised lesions on the body, including the ear tips, to whole body effects.
-The disease can occur in all age groups from soon after birth up to adults and in the younger pig can be fatal.
+The disease can occur in all age groups from soon after birth up to adults.

 The causative organism lives on the skin surface of the pig, but will require some form of trigger mechanism to produce disease.
 This may be:-

-Staph hyicus can be found on the skin of most pig populations but there appears to be various strains of the bacteria and it is possible that new variants can be introduced (usually with incoming stock or pig contact) and cause outbreaks of disease.
+Staph hyicus can be found on the skin of most pig populations but there appears to be various strains of the bacteria and it is possible that new variants can be introduced (usually with incoming stock) and cause outbreaks of disease.